 They are very easily personalised too, you can add your own choice of meat, or even make them vegetarian.
 If you really wanted to have some fun, you could fill different wraps with different fillings so that everyone is surprised by what they get.

 35. Gluten Free Stuffing

 I don't know anyone who doesn't completely pile their plate high with stuffing whenever it is on offer, and I do not wish to know anyone who doesn't either.

 This Gluten Free Stuffing recipe is very simple, which is great for when you are cooking for many people who might not like little surprises throughout it.
 The method may look long, but the preparation is, in fact, simple and everyone will be thanking you for it.

 A good old hearty shepherd's pie, what more could you want?
 It might take a little more preparation, but you will not regret one minute of it.

 This particular Shepherd's Pie recipe is an incredible one, with loads of ingredients packed inside and an amazing gravy surrounding it all.
 This is definitely something I would be going towards with a potluck spread, probably more than once.

-I am now seriously considering hosting my own potluck dinner very soon so that I can try out more than one of these recipes, using my friends and family as guinea pigs.
+I am now seriously considering having a picnic and hosting my own potluck dinner very soon so that I can try out more than one of these potluck recipes, using my friends and family as guinea pigs.

 The crockpot BBQ chicken is something I can't stop thinking about, but saying that I would also have to make some spicy Mexican hummus, and probably some mini chicken, kale and cheddar pies too.
 There are just too many delicious options.